 In Brussels, Fabrice plays regularly in jazz clubs such as Music Village, Sound, Jazz Station and Time Out Pub.

 Fabrice was born on 9 May 1995 in Mbuji-Mayi to Congolese parents.

-At the age of 12 he left home to live alone in Kinshasa.
-He lived in the church where he learnt to play the guitar.
-At the age of 16 or 17 he started to direct a Gospel choir.
-The church financed his studies at the Institut National des Arts et du Spectacle I.N.A.S. where he shared a saxophone with 7 other musicians.
+At the age of 12 he left to live on his own in Kinshasa.
+He lived in the church where he learned to play the guitar.
+At the age of 16/17 he began directing a Gospel choir.
+The church financed his studies.
+He studied at the Institut National des Arts et du Spectacle I.N.A.S. where he shared a saxophone with 7 other musicians.

 His first stage was the Wallonie Bruxelles centre in Kinshasa.

 He left the church and went to live with Mike Kalambay, a well-known Gospel musician in Congo.